Hi, I’m Vyoma!

 About (Professional)

 I am affiliated with UC Berkeley’s Human Rights Center, where I research the human rights impacts of language models under the guidance of Betsy Popken.
-I have previously interned at Microsoft working on responsible AI and 81cents (acquired by Rora) working toward closing the wage gap.
+I have previously interned at Microsoft working on responsible AI and at 81cents (acquired by Rora) working toward closing the wage gap.

 About (Fun)